WalletScrutiny/WalletScrutinyCom/_android/co.hodlwallet.md

 > Go to github.co/hodlwallet/breadwallet-android and clone or download the project

-[Breadwallet](/android/com.breadwallet/)?
+{% include walletLink.html wallet='android/com.breadwallet' verdict='true' %}?
 Ok, good to know where the code comes from but this alone lets us doubt a bit how dedicated the team is working on the project.
 Also: more guessing on our part: